Luos-io/luos_engine/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **Network configuration**
-- Add the routing table or list the nodes and their modules
+- Add the routing table or list the nodes and their services
 - Power input configuration

 **How to reproduce the bug**